jaxsonpd/poisson-solver/doc/report/report.typ

 ) <fig:conditional-branch-cmp>

 #pagebreak()
-= Individual Topic 2 Isaac Cone - GPU
+= Individual Topic 2: GPU Implementation (Isaac Cone)

 Graphics Processing Units (GPUs) are specialised hardware with many processing optimised for performing repeated operations.
 GPUs are significantly faster than CPUs in some applications due to massively parallel execution, a much higher memory bandwidth, and greater instruction throughput.
 This section will discuss how a GPU, specifically NVIDIA 3070 Ti laptop GPU, can be leveraged to enhance the performance of the Poisson algorithm.
 The 3070 Ti architecture shown in @fig:nvidia-gpu consists of 48 Streaming Multiprocessors (SM) each with 128 CUDA cores for a total of 6144 cores.
 These cores run up to eight threads each.
 The hardware executes a custom kernel function using the Compute Unified Device Architecture (CUDA) API @nvidia_cuda_guide.
 The API uses variably sized blocks of threads and automatically handles the allocation of threads and blocks to the hardware.
 The poisson algorithm involves a single repeated operation, making it ideal for implementation on the GPU.
 It is expected that the 3070 Ti, which has 6144 CUDA cores will significantly outperform a CPU, particularly on larger cube sizes.